Chelsea's 10 biggest sales of all time

-He won two Premier League titles and the FA Cup during his time at the club and was initially a fan favourite due to his performances, which edged out Petr Cech in his spot as No.1.
+He won two Premier League titles and the FA Cup during his time at Chelsea and was initially a fan favourite due to his performances, which edged out Petr Cech in his spot as No.1.

 However, it was eventually an acrimonious departure.
 Allegedly, he didn't turn up for training the summer after the World Cup to force through a move to Real Madrid in 2018.